Selence/react-redux/README.md

 vanilla react redux example

 ## Motivation
-I used React since one year and every time i started a new project i spend hours to create the basics.
-That's why I started to create a basic prototype of a react redux project, tested with jest.
+I started to use React one year ago and every time i started a new project i spend hours to create the basics.
+That's why I created a basic prototype of a react redux project, tested with jest.

 ## Installation
 ```